cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Nim/Mnd

-Espionage enables the character to gather information, stay undercover and manipulate situations to their advantage.
+Espionage enables the character to gather information, stay undercover, and manipulate situations to their advantage.

-It embodies a range of skills necessary for covert operations, intelligence gathering and subtle manipulation, reflecting a character\'s cunning and mental agility.
+It embodies a range of skills necessary for covert operations, intelligence gathering, and subtle manipulation, reflecting a character\'s cunning and mental agility.
 This skill set is particularly important for characters involved in surveillance, undercover missions, or any situation that requires a discreet approach and careful planning.

-Espionage skills encompass a variety of disciplines, including advanced surveillance techniques, counter-intelligence and sabotage.
+Espionage skills encompass a variety of disciplines, including advanced surveillance techniques, counter-intelligence, and sabotage.
 Operatives skilled in espionage are adept at moving unseen, extracting valuable information without alerting their targets, and turning the tide of a conflict without direct confrontation.
 They are masters of disguise,